Glucose-6-phosphate dehydrogenase testRBC G6PD test; G6PD screen

 Why the Test is Performed

-Your doctor may order this test if you have signs of G6PD deficiency.
+Your health care provider may recommend this test if you have signs of G6PD deficiency .
 This means you do not have enough G6PD activity.

 - Antipyretics (drugs used to reduce fever)

 - Thiazide diuretics